 The college quickly outgrew its first home and the search began to find larger facilities.
 As a result, the Development Corporation of Abilene acquired and renovated the former West Texas Medical Center building.
-Today, the campus includes the center and the School of Aviation Technologies, housed in a newly renovated hangar at the Abilene Regional Airport.
+Today, the campus includes the main campus on East Highway 80, the School of Aviation Technologies housed at the Abilene Regional Airport and the Culinary Arts Institute housed in the historic T&P Building on Pine Street.
+The Abilene Center also includes the TSTC Corporate College housed in the T&P Building.